-- Communicate clearly and effectively through oral and written interactions, complying with standard office etiquette. - Use research and decision making skills to make informed choices consistent with personal and organizational goals. - 3.
+- 1. Communicate clearly and effectively through oral and written interactions, complying with standard office etiquette. - Use research, critical thinking, and decision-making skills to make informed choices and solve problems for personal and work-related situations. - 3.
 Apply appropriate strategies to secure employment, retain a job, and advance in a career. - 4.
 Use current and emerging technologies effectively to create and manage documents and handle multiple priorities. - 5.
-Work as a responsible member of a team to meet an organization's objectives. - Demonstrate professionalism in work quality, appearance, attitude, and workplace behavior as required in a diverse business environment.
+Work as a responsible member of a team to meet an organization's objectives. - Demonstrate professionalism in work quality, appearance, attitude, and workplace behavior as required in a diverse business environment. - 7.
+Analyze, synthesize, and evaluate real-world problems in quantitative terms.